verse-lab/bythos/Extraction/README.md

 To make a protocol executable, a user need to:
 1. Extract the protocol implementation (typically a functor of the `Protocol` module type) into OCaml code.
 This can be done by modifying the `Driver.v`.
 Both single file extraction (*i.e.,* extracting the protocol implementation into one `.ml` file) and separate extraction should work.
 2. Write a *companion file* in OCaml to instantiate the implementation with concrete module arguments and control how the node executes.
 See `companion/RB.ml` for an example.
-3. Modify the `main_loop` function in `main.ml` to put into use the companion file written in the last step.
+3. Modify the `main_loop` function in `main.ml` to register the companion file written in the last step.
 4. Build the project (here, by using `dune build`) to obtain an executable node program `main.exe`.
 The `promote` mode is set to be on, so the executable will be automatically copied to this directory after building, and can be deleted using `dune clean`.

 ## Running the Protocol